Radk6/MC-Optimization-Guide/mods-n-stuff/Java-things.md

 ## 1.16.5

-**NOTE:** 1.16.5 can run with Java versions newer than 8, however not all mods can.
-Make sure to follow [this](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17), but if it doesn't work, switch to Java 8.
+**NOTE:** Running 1.16.5 with Java 17 or 21 is only possible with [ModernFix' JVM arguments](https://github.com/embeddedt/ModernFix/wiki/1.16---required-arguments-for-Java-17).
+Not all mods may work though, so if you find an incompatible one, switch back to Java 8.

 | Java | Notes |
 |:---:|:---:|